EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 #### Page-keyed Remote Mediator

-using tokens to load next or previous pages (each response has next or previous token).
+using tokens to load pages (each response has next/previous token).

 #### Positional Remote Mediator